Connectslide121/Listr/README.md

 A multi purpose list creator.
 Can be used to make TO-DO lists, bug trackers, general lists...

-Try it [here](https://connectslide121.github.io/Listr-livedemo/) - (This is just a live demo, there in no back end.
+Try it [here](https://connectslide121.github.io/Listr-livedemo/) - (Just a live demo, there in no back end.
 The data gets reset when page reloads)

 Back-end repository [here](https://github.com/Connectslide121/Listr-API)